 “Salvation” refers to God’s act of saving us from our sins.
-The Messiah was called Jesus because He would save His people from their sins.
+The Son of God was called Jesus because He would save His people from their sins.
 The name means, ‘God is our Salvation.’
 Therefore, we refer to Jesus as the Saviour of the World.

 The Bible says that all people—irrespective of their religion, color, or language or age— have fallen short of God’s standards through disobedience.
 We have transgressed God’s law; that is, we have done what we shouldn’t have done.
 On the other hand, we are guilty of sins of omission; that is, we have not done what we were required to do.
 Each person is responsible for his/her own sin.